The Risks a Licensor Poses to a Licensee: How Can They Be Limited?

-One example: What could be safer than the mark of one of the most popular NFL teams in existence: the Washington Redskins?
+What could be safer than the mark of one of the most popular NFL teams in existence: the Washington Redskins?
 Not much, from the perspective of most licensees.
 Yet the Redskins own name has become a lightning rod for the opposition of Native Americans to the use of historical slurs as team names.
 The Trademark Trial and Appeal Board concurred by canceling the Redskins’ registration of their own mark.
 The Redskins are appealing that decision – continuing to play, and have t-shirts sold, under their long-time name – but unless the decision is reversed they may be denied, and their licensees may be denied, protection in the use of a name in which they all made a substantial investment.
 More important, even if protection for the marks were upheld, what is it worth to a licensee whose use of it is protested every time he tries to sell another t-shirt?

-Another example: What could be safer, if your business depends on popular film marks, than licensing rights to a second sequel to a world-famous comedy film franchise?
+What could be safer, if your business depends on popular film marks, than licensing rights to a second sequel to a world-famous comedy film franchise?
 Not much, unless the film happened to be the most recent Austin Powers movie, originally named “Austin Powers in Goldmember.”
 The title’s arch satire surely renders it inoffensive to most people – but not to the owners of the even more valuable film franchise built around the names James Bond and “Goldfinger.”
 Threatened with a legal version of the bladed bowler thrown by Oddjob, Goldfinger’s chauffeur, New Line Cinema agreed to change the film’s name.
 Where does that leave its licensees, the ones who have built products and packaging on a film name that no longer exists?
 Without relief, if the license agreements they entered into are like most.

 Licensees do consider risks posed by licensors, when those risks are evident.
 But not all such risks – like the risk that the word “Redskins” will become offensive, like the risk that even Austin Power will push the bounds of propriety too far – are always evident.
 There are, however, ways that a licensee can at least ask for protection from them.